robin-rpr/calos/doc/dev.rst

 ===================

-This section describes our analysis of the Open Container Initiative (OCI) specification and implications for our implementations of :code:`ch-image`, and :code:`ch-run-oci`.
+This section describes our analysis of the Open Container Initiative (OCI) specification and implications for our implementations of :code:`clearly image`, and :code:`clearly run-oci`.
 Anything relevant for users goes in the respective man page; here is for technical details.
 The main goals are to guide Charliecloud development and provide and opportunity for peer-review of our work.

-ch-run-oci
+clearly run-oci
 ----------

-Currently, :code:`ch-run-oci` is only tested with Buildah.
+Currently, :code:`clearly run-oci` is only tested with Buildah.
 These notes describe what we are seeing from Buildah’s runtime expectations.

 Gotchas